pngwn/svelte-test/README.md

   const component = new App({ target: document.body });

   expect(component).toBeTruthy();
-})
+});
 ```

 You may now go on with your life.

 ## svelte-test/require

-If you are not using jest you can still hook into node `require`s and get back a real, *genuine*, compiled component.
+If you are not using jest you can still hook into node `require`s and get back a real, _genuine_, compiled component.
 What you do with that component is your business.

 Install `require-extension-hooks` and `svelte-test`: